Artificial Intelligence

 The K-Nearest Neighbors (KNN) algorithm is great for classification problems with smaller datasets and non-linear class boundaries.

 What this model does is compare new data points to the closest neighbors in the training set.
-For this, choosing the right number of neighbors (K) and the distance metric is major to success.
+For this, choosing the right number of neighbors (K) and the distance metric is essential to success in your machine learning process.
+Spotify uses this ML algorithm to give you music recommendations in their ‘ people also like’ feature.

 3. Linear Regression